Convergence Analysis of a Numerical Algorithm for Spatial Segregation of Two Population Densities: Introduction

 In this section we briefly explain the Two-Phase Membrane problem and show how it can be connected with the segregation problem with two competing densities (details can be found in \cite{Mywork}).
-This connection is playing a key role in proving the convergence of proposed algorithm as well as allows to obtain an error estimate.
+This connection is playing a key role in proving the convergence of proposed algorithm.

 Let $f_i:\Omega \rightarrow \mathbb{R}, i=1,2,$ be non-negative Lipschitz continuous functions, where $\Omega$ is a bounded open subset of $\mathbb{R}^n$ with smooth boundary.
 Let

 where $g$ changes the sign on the boundary.
 Consider the functional